 - a) the team captain declares a Lack of Progress. - b) a robot fails to retreat from a "visited" black tile.
 For a successful retreat, the robot needs to back up without turning inside the black tile (it has to move straight backwards inside of a black tile).
-See definition of visited tile on rule 3.4.4. - c) a robot damages the arena. - d) a team member touches the arena or their robot without permission from a referee.
+See definition of visited tile on rule 3.4.4. - c) a robot damages the field. - d) a team member touches the field or their robot without permission from a referee.

-3.6.2 If a Lack of Progress occurs, the robot must be returned to the last visited checkpoint.
-The robot can be placed in any direction.
-Refer to 3.4.4 for definition of visited tile.
+3.6.2 In the event of a lack of progress, the robot must return to the last visited checkpoint (or the start tile if never reached a checkpoint).
+The robot can be installed in any direction.
+For the definition of the visited tile (see 3.4.4).

 3.6.3 After a Lack of Progress, the team may reset the power supply (turn the robot off and on) and subsequently restart the program.
 The team is not allowed to change the program, give any information about the field to the robot, or repair the robot.
+Teams must notify the judge prior to their run what procedure will be performed when a lack of progress occurs; teams must stick to this method regardless of the situation.